coredns/coredns/plugin/template/README.md

 ## Metrics

 If monitoring is enabled (via the *prometheus* directive) then the following metrics are exported:
-- `coredns_template_matches_total` the total number of matched requests.
+- `coredns_template_matches_total{regex}` the total number of matched requests by regex.
-- `coredns_template_template_failures_total` the number of times the Go templating failed.
+- `coredns_template_template_failures_total{regex,section,template}` the number of times the Go templating failed.
+Regex, section and template label values can be used to map the error back to the config file.
-- `coredns_template_rr_failures_total` the number of times the templated resource record was invalid and could not be parsed.
+- `coredns_template_rr_failures_total{regex,section,template}` the number of times the templated resource record was invalid and could not be parsed.
+Regex, section and template label values can be used to map the error back to the config file.

 Both failure cases indicate a problem with the template configuration.